Chipping Norton Veterinary Hospital has one of only 15 radioiodine units in the UK for treatment of hyperthyroid cats.

 Hyperthyroidism can be treated in one of four ways.
 In a small proportion of affected cats a special diet can be used to manage the disease.
 Otherwise it can be managed with lifelong medication using tablets, drops or skin cream, or cured by either surgical removal of the thyroid gland(s) or by a single under-the-skin injection of radioactive iodine.
 From the veterinary viewpoint, radioiodine therapy is generally regarded as the 'gold standard' treatment, but UK environmental and human health-and-safety regulations require that the cat be housed in a dedicated unit until their radioactivity level decays sufficiently for them to be sent home.

-For our unit, cats can be sent home after six to 10 days, depending primarily on the dose of radioiodine injected (this hospitalisation period is shorter than for most other units), provided the owner can meet certain restrictions for two weeks after the cat goes home.
+For our unit, cats can be sent home after five to 10 days, depending primarily on the dose of radioiodine injected (this hospitalisation period is shorter than for most other units), provided the owner can meet certain restrictions for two weeks after the cat goes home.
 These restrictions for that two week period are described in full in this owner instruction leaflet and in summary are:

 • The cat will be kept indoors and use a litter tray, and all soiled litter will be either flushed down the toilet or stored for several weeks before disposal in the regular rubbish collections.

 • The cat will not sleep on anybody's bed overnight, and owners will limit the time they spend cuddling the cat.